 I told myself that I would get back at it on January 1st– but that obviously didn’t happen.
 So, here I am today trying to get back on the grind.

-I’ve been pretty bad for the last two weeks, my diet consisted of —> junk food + sugar!
+I’ve been pretty bad for the last two weeks, my diet consisted of lots of sugar!
 Not a green food in sight.
 That’s probably why I’m feeling like such a slug now.
 Were you as bad as me?
 No judgment!
 I think it’s totally acceptable to go wild a few times a year, as long as you’re pretty good the rest of the time.

 I feel my body telling me that it wants the fruits and veggies I usually eat on a daily basis, and it’s done with the sugar rush.
 I figured a smoothie would be my best bet to get a lot of nutrients in at once.
 I usually make smoothies a few mornings a week because they’re delicious and super quick to prepare.

-I like to have a big assortment of frozen fruit to choose from so I like to keep a little bit of everything in the freezer.
-I buy big bags of organic frozen fruit from bulk stores, and if I run into a really great sale at my local health food store, I stock up big time and freeze.
+I like to have a big assortment of frozen fruit to choose from in the freezer.
+I buy big bags of organic frozen fruit from Costco, (compare frozen fruit prices on my vegan Costco shopping list) and if I run into a really great sale at my local health food store, I’ll stock up big time and freeze.

 - Apples (whole)

 - Lemons (whole)

 - Orange slices